BlackButterfli/group6_project/README.md

 # INTRODUCTION #

 This program runs from one file, utilizing a set of Python functions stored in a separate script to perform various tasks related to gene analysis.
-When executing the program, you have a main menu with 4 options:
+When executing the program, you see a menu with the following options:

 **Check for 4 Genes in New Yersinia (Option 1):**
   * This option allows you to see how we extracted results (and extract yourself) about the four specific genes and if are present in new Yersinia.